Where is Curtis Fleming now?

 Having spent much of his career in the Premier League with Middlesbrough, Curtis Fleming finally hung up his boots in 2005 after a brief spell playing for Shelbourne in his native Ireland.

-A no-nonsense right back, Fleming was a regular starter in the Middlesbrough side of the 1990’s and made 146 Premier League appearances for the Teesiders.
+A no-nonsense right back, he was a regular starter for Boro in the 1990’s and made 146 Premier League appearances for the Teesiders.

 Embed from Getty Images

 Upon retiring from playing, Fleming spent a brief period as a match day pundit for Setanta Sports before embarking on a football coaching career.